Posted on 5/31/2020

 Site Brochure

-Tucked away in the northwest corner of Kitty Hawk, atop relict ancient sand dunes, lies a nature preserve teeming with biodiversity.
+Tucked away in the northwest corner of Kitty Hawk, atop ancient sand dunes, lies a nature preserve teeming with biodiversity.
 Kitty Hawk Woods is one of the largest tracts of maritime forest, deciduous swamp, and marshland in the entire state of North Carolina.
 The preserved land also includes sound-front beaches and small, uninhabited islands in the Currituck Sound.
 A two-mile trail works its way through the 1,824 acres of natural land.

-Access this trail at the parking area located at the North end of Woods Road; by foot along Woods Road and on the westside of Eckner Street, Birch Land and Amadas Road; by paddleboard, kayak or boat.
+Access this trail at the parking area located at the North end of Woods Road; by foot along Woods Road and on the westside of Eckner Street, Birch Land and Amadas Road; by paddleboard, kayak, or boat.
 Public boat access is located on Bob Perry Road.

 A great place for birding, one can find a variety of indigenous and migratory birds.